Garry Cooper (pilot): Military awards

 Garry Cooper's USAF Air Force Cross.

 Cooper is the most highly decorated RAAF pilot to have served in the Vietnam War.

 Major General Julian Ewell, Commander US Army's 9th Infantry Division, recommended Cooper for the Medal of Honor for his actions on 18 August 1968.
 Due to his ineligibility to receive the Medal of Honor as a non-US citizen, Cooper was subsequently awarded the next highest award, the Air Force Cross.

 During his combat tour, Cooper's highest award was the USAF Air Force Cross which he received twice.
 The Air Force Cross is the second-highest USAF award after the Medal of Honor.
 Since the inception of the US Air Force Cross in 1960, only ~200 have been awarded.
-Cooper is the only non-US citizen to have been presented this award for his extraordinary heroism and is the only living dual recipient today.
+Cooper is the only non-US citizen to have been presented this award for his extraordinary heroism.
 Whilst awarded in 1981, Cooper had a special contemporary commemoration ceremony of this achievement at the Evans Head Returned and Services League (RSL) in New South Wales, Australia on 4 December 2021.

 Cooper's second USAF Air Force Cross award citation for his actions on 18-19 Aug 1968 reads: